rui314/mold/docs/mold.md

   the parameter type.
 Identical Code Folding (ICF) is a size optimization to identify and merge such identical functions.

   If `--icf=all` is given, `mold` tries to merge all identical functions.
 This reduces the size of the output most, but it is not a "safe" optimization.
 It is guaranteed in C and C++ that two pointers pointing two different functions will never be equal, but `--icf=all` breaks that assumption as two identical functions have the same address after merging.
-  So a care must be taken when you use thsi flag that your program does not depend on the function pointer uniqueness.
+So a care must be taken when you use this flag that your program does not depend on the function pointer uniqueness.

   `--icf=safe` is a flag to merge functions only when it is safe to do so.
   That is, if a program does not take an address of a function, it is safe to merge that function with other function, as you cannot compare a function pointer with something else without taking an address of a function.

   `--icf=safe` needs to be used with a compiler that supports `.llvm_addrsig` section which contains the information as to what symbols are address-taken.
   LLVM/Clang supports that section by default.
 Since GCC does not support it yet, you cannot use `--icf=safe` with GCC (it doesn't do any harm but can't optimize at all.)

   `--icf=none` and `--no-icf` disables ICF.